stainsleto/stainsleto/README.md

  ### About Me:

-  - 💼 FullStack Engineer at stratforge <br>
+  - 💼 FullStack Engineer at Stratforge <br>
   - 🏗️ Crafting With Nextjs, MERN, Prisma and Go <br>
   - 👔 Interested in corporate finance and web3 <br>
   - 📈 Passionate to solve problems that creates mutual value<br>